smarthomecad/raspberry-smarthomecad/readme.md

 npm start
 ```

-don't forget to add you custom keys (fcm, telegram_api and chat_id)
+don't forget to add your custom keys (fcm, telegram_api and chat_id)

 ## please support our project